What Are “Vinyl” Windows Made Of? Look Into Your Windows

 About two-thirds of replacement windows sold today have sashes and frames made of vinyl, with the word “vinyl” being shorthand for polyvinyl chloride (PVC).
 There are many good reasons for this: unlike wood, vinyl doesn’t rot or need painting.
-Vinyl insulates much better than any metal, and advancements in manufacturing technology allow vinyl windows to offer unmatched strength, durability and energy efficiency.
+Vinyl insulates much better than any metal, and advancements in manufacturing technology allow vinyl windows to offer unmatched strength,

 Higher-quality modern windows answer these early drawbacks in a few ways: first, better-quality vinyl windows are now made with uPVC sashes and frames.
 The “u” stands for “unplasticized,” and the result is a material that’s stronger, more durable, more resistant to discoloring and corrosion, and easier to clean.
 The uPVC material is formed into multi-chamber extrusions for both greater strength and better energy-efficiency, and then those extrusions are fusion-welded (not mechanically fastened) together to create a window sized exactly for the opening.
 One or more of the chambers in the extrusion may be filled with foam for even greater insulating properties.

 Look for uPVC windows with a natural color and an attractive profile.
 The best vinyl windows will resemble a freshly-painted wood window from the outside, but without all the painting and other maintenance associated with wood.
 Woodgrain, laminates, etc.